Erlanger Western Carolina Hospital Leadership

 Prior to joining EWCH, Bowleg served as Carolinas Health Care System’s chief nurse executive at Murphy Medical Center.

 Bowleg received her bachelor of science in nursing from Grand Canyon University in Phoenix, Arizona, and her master of science in nursing with a specialization in nursing leadership and administration of health care systems from Excelsior College in Albany, New York.
 She is a member of American Organization of Nurse Executives (AONE), North Carolina Organization of Nurse Leaders (NCONL), American Nurses Association (ANA), and American College of Health Care Executives (ACHE).
 Bowleg serves as an active member of the North Carolina Telepsychiatry Program Advisory Group.

 Bowleg's nursing career has been dedicated to creating high quality, reliable systems of care and developing the next generation of nurses and health care professionals as leaders for the future.

-AVP Physician Services & Operations, Erlanger Western Carolina Hospital
+Chief of Staff, Erlanger Western Carolina Hospital